user-cube/cka-journey/docs/001architecture/index.md

 * etcd: A distributed key-value store that maintains cluster configuration and state.
 * scheduler (kube-scheduler): Assigns Pods to worker nodes based on resource availability.
 * controller manager (kube-controller-manager): Runs controllers that ensure the desired cluster state.
-* cloud-controller-manager: Manages cloud-specific integrations and interactions with the Cloud Provider API.

 ## Worker Nodes
 Worker nodes execute application workloads and contain:

-kubelet: The agent responsible for managing Pods and ensuring container runtime interaction.
+* kubelet: The agent responsible for managing Pods and ensuring container runtime interaction.
-kube-proxy: Handles network communication and load balancing between services.
+* kube-proxy: Handles network communication and load balancing between services.
-Pods: The smallest deployable units in Kubernetes, containing one or more containers.
+* container runtime: It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment.